orbeon/orbeon-forms-doc/XForms-~-XBL-~-Conventions.md

 > [[Home]] ▸ [[XForms]] ▸ [[XBL|XForms ~ XBL]]

+## Following XForms

+Whenever it is possible, XBL components should follow patterns found in XForms controls.
+For instance, if it makes sense to think that the component is bound to a node, then the component should support single node binding attributes on the component element, just like an XForms control would.

+## Parameters

 Some components take "parameters" that can be specified by users of the component.
 Consider the existing date picker component.
 You bind it to a node which contains the date entered by the user, but can also provide a minimum and maximum date.
 We call those min/max dates _parameters_.
 Parameters can be:

 * **Read-only** – they only provide a value to the component, as in the above case of the min/max dates.